bylder

 GOALS

-Create a scalable design system to quicken the design and development process.
-Ensuring consistency, accessibility and a modern look.
+Create a scalable design system to accelerate the design and development process.
+Ensuring consistency, accessibility and a modern UI.

 Fix, build on top and create new features for the platform.
 Including overhauling the building experience, creating an Analytics Dashboard, improving the Resource View and Theme Builder.